adr1enbe4udou1n/blog/content/posts/13-a-beautiful-gitops-day-3/index.md

 pgsql_replication_password = "xxx"
 ```

-{{< /highlight >}}}
+{{< /highlight >}}

 ### PostgreSQL installation

-Before continue it's important to identify which storage node will serve the primary database, and which one will serve the replica.
+Before continue it's important to identify which storage node will serve the primary database, and which one will serve the replica by adding these labels:

 ```sh
 k label nodes kube-storage-01 node-role.kubernetes.io/primary=true